EmiyaSyahriel/forcemax/README.md

 [Download Latest](https://github.com/EmiyaSyahriel/forcemax/releases/latest) | [All Downloads](https://github.com/EmiyaSyahriel/forcemax/releases)

+## System Requirements
+- Windows 10 64-bit (for release, Vista 32-bit if recompiled using C compiler of that age)
+- 50kB of free storage
+- 100kB of free RAM

 ## Features
-- Make window fullscreen
+- Maximize window
-- Make window borderless
+- Remove / restore window border
 - Return the window border (not guaranteed to be the same border, just works for the most)

 ## Usage